mkdocstrings/pytkdocs/README.md

 ## Configuration

+The configuration options available are:

-For now, the only configuration option available is `filters`, which allows you to select objects based on their name.
+- `filters`: filters are regular expressions that allow to select or un-select objects based on their name.
-It is a list of regular expressions.
+  They are applied recursively (on every child of every object).
   If the expression starts with an exclamation mark, it will filter out objects matching it (the exclamation mark is removed before evaluation).
-You shouldn't need a literal `!` at the beginning of a regex (as it's not a valid character for Python objects names), but if you ever need one, you can add it in brackets: `[!].*`.
+  If not, objects matching it are selected.
   Every regular expression is performed against every name.
   It allows fine-grained filtering.
 Example:

     - `!^_`: filter out every object whose name starts with `_` (private/protected)
     - `^__`: but still select those who start with two `_` (class-private)
     - `!^__.*__$`: except those who also end with two `_` (specials)

-You can obviously make use of your regex-fu to reduce the number of regular expressions and make it more efficient.
+- `members`: this option allows to explicitly select the members of the top-object.
+  If `True`, select every members that passes filters.
+If `False`, select nothing.
+  If it's a list of names, select only those members, and apply filters on their children only.